jmescalante2/robot-simulator/README.md

 The status of each command will be displayed on the terminal and the robot's reports will be saved in a file under the &lt;project-root-directory&gt;/samples/reports directory

 ## Assumptions
-1. Only one robot can deployed at a time.
+1. Only one robot can be deployed at a time.
 Issuing subsequent place commands will only reposition the existing robot.

 ## Future Improvements
 Given additional time, we could: